 Some of the oscdimg information has been taken from this forum post and I have used the switches suggested by jaclaz/Wonko-the-Sane (thanks!).

-Use RMPrepUSB - use the latest version of RMPrepUSB - and hit CTRL+M to automatically convert the selected grub4dos bootable USB drive to an ISO file!
+Use RMPrepUSB - use the latest version of RMPrepUSB - and use Files - 'Make grub4dos ISO from Drive' to automatically convert the selected grub4dos bootable USB drive to an ISO file!
 RMPrepUSB will run a .cmd script to make a grub4dos bootable ISO file.

 If your USB drive has WinPE files (i.e. bootmgr, \boot\BCD and boot.wim) then add oscdimg.exe to the RMPrepUSB installation's \QEMU folder.
-Ctrl+M will then use oscdimg to make the ISO instead of mkisofs which does not make bootable WinPE ISO properly.
+'Make grub4dos ISO from Drive' will then use oscdimg to make the ISO instead of mkisofs which does not make bootable WinPE ISO properly.

 Note that it does not alter the menu.lst file, so you must ensure your menu.lst is suitable to run from a CD/DVD.